 Paleo Diet Desserts

 Just because you are on a Paleo diet doesn’t mean you can’t enjoy something sweet.
 No, you can’t eat sugar because it’s not part of the diet guidelines.
-Dozens of sugar-free, yet delicious desserts that will satisfy even the most discriminating sweet tooth.
+There are dozens of sugar-free, yet delicious desserts that will satisfy even the most discriminating sweet tooth.
 Try simple fruit skewers on the grill.
 How about a mango and strawberry sorbet?
 The Paleo granola will knock your socks off.
 The diet proves that sugar-free doesn’t mean flavor-free.

 Paleo Diet Meal Plan, Meals and Menus